BC-AP Newsfeatures Digest

 DIVIDED AMERICA-EL VOTO LATINO

 LAS VEGAS — It’s a persistent paradox in American politics: Many Hispanic families have an immense personal stake in what happens on Election Day, but despite population numbers that should mean political power, Hispanics often can’t vote, aren’t registered to vote, or simply choose to sit out.
 Enter Donald Trump, and the question that could make or break the election in key states.
 By inflaming the anti-immigrant sentiments of white, working-class men, has the Republican nominee jolted awake another group — the now 27.3 million eligible Hispanic voters long labeled the sleeping giant of U.S. elections?
 By Sergio Bustos and Nicholas Riccardi.
-2,200 words, with an abridged version, moved for release Monday, Aug.
+2,200 words, with an abridged version, moving Aug.
+4 in advance for release at 12:01 a.m.
+EDT Monday, Aug.
 8. Photos, video, graphic.